-ELIGIBILITY:- 10+2 in all streams with minimum 50% marks for General and 45% marks for SC/ST/OBC/SBC
+ELIGIBILITY:-10+2 in all streams with minimum 50% marks for General and 45% marks for SC/ST/OBC/SBC

 SCHEME: - The scheme of examination with nomenclature of papers (Theory and Practical) for every semester, with marks and hours of instruction, are clearly mentioned in the syllabus.
-The minimum passing marks in individual papers for any semester will be 40% and the aggregate pass marks for the semester will be 40%.
+The minimum passing marks in individual papers for any semester excluding compulsory papers will be 40% and the aggregate pass marks for the semester will be 40%.C1, C2 and C3 are the compulsory papers.
+Marks of the compulsory papers will not be included in the aggregate.
+A candidate is only required to pass in these compulsory papers.
+(Pass percentage being 36%)